NHL Hall of Fame

 Her commitment to the sport and longevity continue to inspire generations of players around the world.

-Sallinen's Awards and Records
+Sallinen's Awards and Honors

 • First European woman inducted into the Hockey Hall of Fame (2022)